k2view-academy/K2View-Academy/articles/38_bi_integration/07_moving_from_dev_to_prod.md

 # Moving From DEV to QA/PROD

-It is recommended to have separate ExagoBI installations for different environment types (DEV/QA/PROD), so that you can develop and test the reports without impacting the Production.
+It is recommended to have separate Fabric BI installations for different environment types (DEV/QA/PROD), so that you can develop and test the reports without impacting the Production.

-Then, when reports are ready for production,  you can move either one or several reports at a time.
+If you work in this manner, then when reports are ready for production, you can move either one or several reports at a time.